LOG IN: REISSDAVIS.POPULIWEB.COM

 Communication: Populi is used to distribute school notices, and the monthly newsletter.
 Each class also contains its own message board for class communication.
-Official school emails will go to your Microsoft Office 365 school email account, created for you at the beginning of your enrollment, and discontinued six months after graduation.
+Official school emails will go to your Microsoft Office 365 school email account.

 Registrar: Populi will mediate enrollment, tuition, grades and communication.

 Transcripts: An unofficial transcript of your coursework and grades to date is part of your Populi dashboard.
 An official transcript can be requested through the Registrar.